FloatingFowl/Segtree/README.md

-# Segment Tree Repo
+# Segment Tree

 ##### Usage:

 Add `SegmentTree` class to your code by including the file `segtree.h`.

+For running the `main.cpp` example program in `examples/`, run `cmake ..` in the `bin/` directory, followed by `make`.
+In the same directory, the executable `example1` is created.

-For running the basic file `main.cpp`, run `make` in the directory and then run the generated executable as `./segTree` from within the directory.
+For running the tests described in `tests/`, run `cmake ..` and `make` as above in the `bin/` directory.
+The executable `tests` is then created in the same directory.

+**The Performance Testing part will be updated soon**.
 Similarly, compile `performance_testing.cpp` and run it for some performance testing.
 Usage is as `./performanceTesting <option> <number of elements>` where `<option>` may be
 - 1) Only queries
 - 2) Only updates
 - 3) Queries and Updates

-The operations on the segment tree will equal the number of elements.
+The operations on the segment tree will equal the number of elements. **The above performance testing mini-section will soon be updated with the current codebase**.

+---

 ###### To create a `SegmentTree` object: